Last updated on September 20th, 2023 at 06:18 am

-So let’s say, for some obscure reason, you did say yes that the ring is yours.
-There is another type of scenario where a second actor might come into the scam.
-If you do say the ring is yours (which you shouldn’t)
+Let’s say, for some obscure reason, you say yes that the ring is yours.
+There is another scenario where a second actor might come into the scam.
+If you do say the ring is yours (which you shouldn’t) and will claim it’s there and start to dispute with you about it.

-Be careful if you do have actual valuable pieces of jewellery on you also!
+Be careful if you also have valuable pieces of jewellery on you!

 #6 ATM Scam

-A few years ago, as my friend and I were on our way to Starbucks near Opera, when we witnessed two girls had quickly gathered around a lady who was getting cash at an ATM.
+A few years ago, my friend and I were on our way to Starbucks near Opera when we witnessed two girls quickly gathered around a lady who was getting cash at an ATM.

-It all happened so fast one started to scream at the lady’s right side in a horror movie kind of way while throwing herself at the ATM, startling the lady.
+It all happened so fast that one started to scream at the lady’s right side in a horror movie kind of way while throwing herself at the ATM, startling the lady.

-It was enough time for the other girl on the left side of her to steal the cash that had got out of the ATM at that exact moment.
+It was enough time for the other girl on the left side of her to steal the cash that had left the ATM at that exact moment.

-They know what they do, and sadly, before you understand what the hell is happening to you and where is the cash, they are long gone.
-If you can, always have someone watch out for you when you get some money; otherwise, many banks have an inside ATM, so better to withdraw inside in all safety.
+They know what they do, and sadly, before you understand what the hell is happening to you and where the cash is, they are long gone.
+If you can, always have someone watch out for you when you get some money; otherwise, many banks have an inside ATM, so it is better to withdraw inside in all safety.